tacosontitan/tacosontitan/README.md

 ---
 ## What do I do?
 As I stated above, professionally, I'm a software developer.
-More specifically however I'm a framework and Window's service developer.
-Subsequently, I specialize in the `C#` language; however, I utilize all of the following languages and technologies on a daily or weekly basis.
+More specifically however I'm a framework and Windows service developer specializing in the `C#` language.
+As a result, I work with the following languages on a daily to weekly basis.

 :speech_balloon: Languages